-- 15.17 Globally a substantial volume of routine Trade Finance transactions take place each week.
-Given the nature of the business, there is little likelihood that Trade Finance will be used by money launderers in the placement stage of money laundering.
-However, Trade Finance can be used in the layering and integration stages of money laundering as the enormous volume of trade flows obscure individual transactions and the complexities associated with the use of multiple foreign exchange transactions and diverse trade financing arrangements permit the commingling of legitimate and illicit funds. - 15.18 FATF's June 2006 study of Trade Based Money Laundering defined this as "the process of disguising the proceeds of crime and moving value through the use of trade transactions in an attempt to legitimize their illicit origins.
+- 15.24 FATF's June 2006 study of Trade Based Money Laundering defined trade-based money laundering as "the process of disguising the proceeds of crime and moving value through the use of trade transactions in an attempt to legitimise their illicit origins.
 In practice, this can be achieved through the misrepresentation of the price, quantity or quality of imports or exports.
 Moreover, trade-based money laundering techniques vary in complexity and are frequently used in combination with other money laundering techniques to further obscure the money trail".
 The study concludes that "trade-based money laundering represents an important channel of criminal activity and, given the growth in world trade, an increasingly important money laundering and terrorist financing vulnerability.
-Moreover, as the standards applied to other money laundering techniques become increasingly effective, the use of trade-based money

-- laundering can be expected to become increasingly attractive".
-The term 'trade transactions' as used by the FATF is wider than the trade transactions described in this sectoral guidance. - 15.19 A firm's risk-based approach should be designed to ensure that it places an emphasis on deterring, detecting and disclosing in the areas of greatest perceived vulnerability.
-In this context, regard should be had to the fact that the majority of Trade Finance transactions take place in modest-value volume businesses, and relatively few in specialised, or otherwise high value business areas. - 15.20 A key risk around Trade Finance business is that seemingly legitimate transactions and associated documents can be constructed simply to justify the movement of funds between parties, or to show a paper trail for non-existent or fraudulent goods.
-In particular the level and type of documentation received by a firm is dictated principally by the applicant or instructing party, and, because of the diversity of documentation, firms may not be expert in many types of the documents received as a result of Trade Finance business.
+Moreover, as the standards applied to other money laundering techniques become increasingly effective, the use of trade-based money laundering can be expected to become increasingly attractive".
+The term 'trade transactions' as used by the FATF is wider than the trade transactions described in this sectoral guidance. - 15.25 A key risk around trade finance business is that seemingly legitimate transactions and associated documents can be constructed simply to justify the movement of funds between parties, or to show a paper trail for non-existent or fraudulent goods.
+In particular, the level and type of documentation received by a firm is dictated principally by the applicant or instructing party, and, because of the diversity of documentation, firms may not be expert in many types of the documents received as a result of trade finance business.
 Such a risk is probably greatest where the parties to an underlying commercial trade transaction are in league to disguise the true nature of a transaction.
 In such instances, methods used by criminals to transfer funds illegally range from over and under invoicing, to the presentation of false documents or spurious calls under default instruments.
-In more complex situations, for example where asset securitisation is used, trade receivables can be generated from fictitious parties or fabricated transactions. - 15.21 Trade Finance is generally used instead of clean payments and generic lending when documentation is required for other purposes e.g. to comply with Customs, other regulatory requirements, control of goods and/or possible financial institution requirements.
-The key money laundering/terrorism risks arise when such documentation is adapted to facilitate nongenuine transactions, normally involving movement of money at some point. - 15.22 Whilst it is recognised that firms will not be familiar with all types of documentation they see, they should pay particular attention to transactions which their own analysis and risk policy have identified as high risk and be on enquiry for anything unusual.
+In more complex situations, for example where asset securitisation is used, trade receivables can be generated from fictitious parties or fabricated transactions (albeit the use of asset securitisation in trade finance is a very limited activity). - 15.26 A form of trade finance is generally used instead of clean payments and generic lending to provide additional protection for the commercial parties and independent and impartial comfort when parties require some level of performance and payment security or when documentation is required for other purposes e.g. to comply with Customs, other regulatory requirements, control of goods and/or possible financial institution requirements.
+The key money laundering/terrorism risks arise when such documentation is adapted to facilitate non-genuine transactions, normally involving movement of money at some point. - 15.27 FATF's June 2006 study notes that the basic techniques of trade-based money laundering include: - Over Invoicing: by misrepresenting the price of the goods in the invoice and other documentation (stating it at above the true value) the seller gains excess value as a result of the payment. - Under invoicing: by misrepresenting the price of the goods in the invoice and other documentation (stating it at below the true value) the buyer gains excess value when the payment is made. - Multiple invoicing: by issuing more than one invoice for the same goods a seller can justify the receipt of multiple payments.
+This will be harder to detect if the colluding parties use more than one financial institution to facilitate the payments/transactions.